NataljaRodi/qa-portfolio/resume.md

 <br>
 Helsinki, Finland
 ## Professional Summary
-Junior QA Engineer with hands-on experience in manual testing of web applications.
-Experienced in test case creation, defect reporting, and API testing using Postman in Agile/Scrum environments.
+Junior QA Engineer with practical experience in manual testing of web and mobile applications.
+Worked with functional, regression and exploratory testing, test case design, and defect reporting.
+Has experience validating API responses using Postman and checking data consistency based on requirements.
+Basic knowledge of Python and strong interest in test automation.
-Currently learning test automation and exploring AI tools to support testing activities.
 ## Skills & Tools
 ### Testing